dBdone/build/terms.md

 **4.3.** dBdone will make daily backups and store them for a period of seven days.

+**4.4** Service Level Agreement (SLA)

+**4.4.1.** dBdone aims to provide 99.5% uptime for its SaaS services, measured on a monthly basis, excluding scheduled maintenance and events beyond dBdone's reasonable control.

+**4.4.2.** Planned maintenance will be scheduled during low-usage periods and announced with at least 24 hours' notice when possible.

+**4.4.3.** The SLA does not apply to service disruptions caused by: (i) third-party service providers (e.g., cloud infrastructure, payment processors, authentication providers), (ii) customer's internet connection or hardware, (iii) force majeure events, (iv) customer misuse or violation of these terms, or (v) free services, trial periods, or services provided free of charge.

+**4.4.4.** In the event of service unavailability exceeding the SLA threshold due to dBdone's direct actions or omissions, customers may be eligible for service credits as outlined in the SLA policy available on the Website.

+**4.4.5.** Service credits are the sole remedy for SLA breaches and cannot be exchanged for monetary compensation.
+Total service credits in any calendar month shall not exceed 100% of the monthly service fee.

 ## 5. Support services

 **5.1.** The scale of the support services shall depend on the scope agreed upon